CLARIAH/wp2-interaction/README.md

 Beyond CLARIAH, WP2 is connected to datahubs such as [Europeana](http://www.europeana.eu/portal/) and [DBpedia](http://wiki.dbpedia.org).
 In addition to the API's users will be able to select, extract and visualize data through a GUI connected to WP2.

 > Figure 1 was made using [yEd](http://www.yworks.com/en/products/yfiles/yed/) freely available for Windows/Linux/Mac.
-The raw file that can be edited sits in the same directory as this file: ./wp2_schematic.graphml.
+The raw file that can be edited is [wp2_schematic.graphml](https://github.com/CLARIAH/wp2_interaction/blob/master/wp2_schematic.graphml).